Silianglei/shellproject/README.md

 2. void redirectInput(int j, char ** command)
     - Input: Takes an integer, and an array of strings
     - Returns: Void
-    - Redirects the contents of a file as the inout for the command
+    - Redirects the contents of a file as the Input for the command
 3. int find_redirectOutput(char ** args)
     - Input: Takes an array of strings
     - Returns: Returns the index of the string that contains "<".
 If not, returns -1.